Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Literature Review

-Our proposed actor-critic method falls under the class of approximate dynamic programming (ADP) or reinforcement learning (RL) algorithms \citep{bertsekas1996neuro-dynamic,sutton1998reinforcement,powell2007approximate}.
-Possibly the most well-known RL technique is Q-learning \citep{watkins1989learning}, a model-free approach that uses stochastic approximation (SA) to learn state-action value function (or ``Q-function'').
-In some cases, convexity of the value function is known a priori and can be exploited; see, e.g., \citet{pereira1991stochastic,powell2004learning,nascimento2009optimal,philpott2008convergence,shapiro2011analysis,nils2013optimizing}.
-The updates used in the value function approximation part of our algorithm most closely resembles \cite{powell2004learning} and \cite{nascimento2009optimal}.
 Related to the policy function approximation part of our algorithm, \citet{kunnumkal2008using} proposes a stochastic approximation method to compute basestock levels in continuous state inventory problems.
-Our method also utilizes basestock structure, but does so in a different way due to our focus on discrete-valued inventory states.
-The primary feature of an actor-critic algorithm is that it approximates both the policy and value function \citep{werbos1974beyond,witten1977adaptive,werbos1992approximate,konda2000actor}.
+Our method also utilizes two types of basestock structure, but it does so in a different way from \citet{kunnumkal2008using} due to our focus on discrete-valued inventory states.
+The primary feature of an actor-critic algorithm is that it approximates both the policy and value function \citep{werbos1974beyond, witten1977adaptive, werbos1992approximate, konda2000actor}.
 The ``actor'' is the policy function approximation (for selecting actions) and the ``critic'' represents the value function approximation used to ``criticize'' the actions selected by the actor.
-The novelty of our proposed method is that \emph{both policy and value structure} is utilized; further, differing from most actor-critic methods, we do not use stochastic policy (which reduces the number of policy parameters).
+The novelty of our method is due to its use of the structure in \emph{both the value function and the policy}.
+Our experimental results show significant advantages of exploiting this policy-value structure.
+Further, differing from most actor-critic methods, we do not use stochastic policy,\footnote{Given a state, a stochastic policy returns an action distribution, while a deterministic policy returns a specific action.} reducing the number of policy parameters to be learned.